How To Catheterize the Bladder in a Male Child

 • Sterile technique is necessary to prevent a lower UTI

-• If doing multiple procedures, do bladder catheterization first as the child may void during the other procedures.
+• If doing multiple procedures, do bladder catheterization first because the child may void during the other procedures.

 Relevant Anatomy for Bladder Catheterization: Male Child

-• The pediatric male anatomy is similar to the adult's, with a difference in size.
+• The pediatric male anatomy is similar to the adult.
+The primary distinction is size.

-• The male urethra bends acutely at the pubis.
-Hold the penis straight and upright, to smooth out the curve, when passing a catheter through the urethra.
+• The male urethra bends acutely towards the interior at the pubis.
+Lift the penis to be straight and upright (to smooth out the curve) when passing a catheter through the urethra.

 Positioning for Bladder Catheterization: Male Child

-• Position the patient supine with hips comfortably abducted, knees bent in frog position (hips and knees partially flexed, heels on the bed, hips comfortably abducted).
+• Position the patient supine, frog position (hips and knees partially flexed, heels on the bed, hips adequately abducted to allow access).

-• A clinical assistant should hold the legs or knees.
+• An assistant should hold the legs or knees.

 Step-by-Step Description of Bladder Catheterization: Male Child

 • Allow one or both parents or caretakers to remain present to comfort the child.
 Having them hold the child's hand, provide a stuffed animal for the child to play with, or engage in other distraction techniques can help.
-Occasionally sedation is needed.
+Occasionally, sedation may be needed.

 • Place all equipment within easy reach on an uncontaminated sterile field on a bedside tray.

-• Open the prepackaged kit, taking care not to contaminate the contents.
+• Open the prepackaged kit, taking care to keep the contents sterile.

 • Place the absorbent underpad with the plastic side down beneath the buttocks.